Failure to Appear in Court

 The judge presiding at the first appearance hearing will determine the appropriate amount of bail bond, if any.

 No matter why the warrant was issued after a failure to appear in court for a missed court date, we can help.
-Don’t wait too long and risk any additional charges.
-Instead, take a proactive approach by hiring an attorney to help you.
+Don’t wait too long and risk additional charges.
+Instead, take a proactive approach by hiring an attorney.

 We also represent clients on arrest warrants in Pinellas County or arrest warrants in Hernando County, and all of the surrounding counties in Florida.